Skip to main content

 Must-Try Dishes: Anassa Chips (paper-thin fried zucchini and eggplant), Fresh Calamari (pan-fried or grilled), Lavraki (grilled Mediterranean branzino with lemon and capers)

-What makes it special: Lively, two-story taverna with crowd-pleasing mezze and fresh fish flown in daily.
+What Makes it Special: Lively, two-story taverna with crowd-pleasing mezze and fresh fish flown in daily.

 $$$$ Upper East Side-Lenox Hill-Roosevelt Island